jwharm/java-gi-examples/README.md

 ### Hello World - template based

 This is a bit more complete ["Hello World" example](https://github.com/jwharm/java-gi-examples/tree/main/HelloTemplate) that is based on the default application that GNOME Builder generates for new Vala projects.
 It uses Gtk composite template classes to define the user interface in XML files.
+It also includes a Flatpak manifest and instructions to install and run the example as a Flatpak application.

 ### Calculator